-Particulars As at June 30, 2018
+As a As at June 30, 2018

-Less than 1 year 1-2 years 2 years and above
+Particulars Less than 1 year 1-2 years 2 years and above

-Borrowings 1,005 5 -
+Loans and borrowings 1,005 5 -

-Trade payables 2,179 - -
+Trade payables and accrued expenses 2,179 - -

+Derivative liabilities 37 - -

-Other financial liabilities 1,474 - -
+Other liabilities 1,474 - -

-Derivative liabilities 37 -

-Particulars As at March 31, 2018
+As at March 31, 2018

-Less than 1 year 1-2 years 2 years and above
+Particulars Less than 1 year 1-2 years 2 years and above

-Borrowings 3,005 5 4
+Loans and borrowings 3,005 5 4

-Trade payables 1,710 - -
+Trade payables and accrued expenses 1,710 - -

-Other financial liabilities 1,792 - -

 Derivative liabilities 15 - -

+Other liabilities 1,792 - -

-Foreign currency risk
+Foreign Currency risk

 The Group's exchange risk arises from its foreign operations, foreign currency revenues and expenses, (primarily in U.S. dollars, British pound sterling and euros) and foreign currency borrowings (in U.S. dollars).
 A significant portion of the Group's revenues are in these foreign currencies, while a significant portion of its costs are in Indian Rupees.
 As a result, if the value of the Indian Rupee appreciates relative to these foreign currencies, the Group's revenues measured in Rupees may decrease.
-The exchange rate between the Indian Rupee and these foreign currencies has changed substantially in recent periods and may continue to fluctuate substantially in the future.
+The exchange rate between the Indian rupee and these foreign currencies has changed substantially in recent periods and may continue to fluctuate substantially in the future.

 The Group has a foreign currency advisory committee which meets on a periodic basis to formulate the strategy for foreign currency risk management.

-Consequently, the Group uses derivative financial instruments, such as foreign exchange forward contracts, to mitigate the risk of changes in foreign currency exchange rates in respect of its forecasted cash flows and trade receivables.
+Consequently, the Group uses derivative financial instruments, such as foreign exchange forward and option contracts, to mitigate the risk of changes in foreign currency exchange rates in respect of its forecasted cash flows and trade receivables.

-The details in respect of the outstanding foreign exchange forward contracts are given under the derivative financial instruments section.
+The details in respect of the outstanding foreign exchange forward and option contracts are given under the derivative financial instruments section.